Accelergy-Project/hwcomponents/docs/source/notes/making_models.rst

 - An adder that adds the increment value to the current address.

 One new functionality is used here.
-The ``subcomponents`` argument to the :py:class:`hwcomponents.EnergyAreaModel` constructor is used to register subcomponents.
+The ``subcomponents`` argument to the :py:class:`~hwcomponents.model.EnergyAreaModel` constructor is used to register subcomponents.

 The area, energy, and leak power of subcomponents will NOT be scaled by the component's ``energy_scale``, ``area_scale``, or ``leak_scale``; if you want to scale the